 Structure from Motion (SfM) is a 3D modelling method for creating digital 3-dimensional (3D) images (or models) of objects from a sequence of 2D photographs.
 This technique is ideal for recording rock art because it allows us to clearly ‘see’ carvings that are often very eroded and almost invisible to the naked eye.
 A 3D model recreates the shape and relief of the rock surface (the surface topography), producing a precise replica of the motifs and the rock on which they are carved.
 This method enables measurements to be taken of the motifs and the rock.
 Anyone can then study the rock art in detail from the comfort of their own computer.
 Image-based modelling technology (e.g. photogrammetry) has developed rapidly in the last decade, and it is now inexpensive and very easy to use.
 You don’t need any special equipment – just a camera and a scale bar.

-We are using the Structure from Motion (SfM) method, which involves taking multiple, overlapping photographs of a carved rock surface.
+We used the Structure from Motion (SfM) method, which involves taking multiple, overlapping photographs of a carved rock surface.
 The photographs are then processed into a 3D model using specific software.
 The software recognises and matches common points in each photograph, and puts them all together to form a 3D shape.
-For this project we are using a software called Agisoft Photoscan, but there are other types of freeware available, such as VisualSfM or Regard 3D amongst many others.
+For tScotland's Rock Art Project we used a software called Agisoft Photoscan, but there are other types of freeware available, such as VisualSfM or Regard 3D amongst many others.

 See our Field Photography for 3D Modelling for more information about how to use this technique for recording rock art, and Creating a 3D Model for guidance on creating a 3D model using the Agisoft Photoscan software